Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 founding singers on the F.W.
 Woolworth and Oriole Embassy Label.
 Their pseudonym was "Teddy and Pearl Carr"!

-The song itself is © Copyright 1952, Box & Cox (Publications) Ltd. London, England and Box & Cox (Publications) Inc. New York, USA.
+The song is © Copyright 1952, Box & Cox (Publications) Ltd. London, England and Box & Cox (Publications) Inc. New York, USA.

 The Gramophone Record and recording are © Columbia Gramophone Co.
 Ltd.